List of characters in the Breaking Bad franchise: Ira

 Ira (played by Franc Ross) is a professional burglar and the owner of Vamonos Pest, a pest control company which fronts for his burglaries and later Walter White's meth business.
 In Better Call Saul, Ira works as a vending machine beverage distributor and can be contacted through Dr. Caldera.
 He is hired by Jimmy to steal a valuable Hummel figurine from Neff Copiers, which he replaces with a similar one.
 After splitting the proceeds from the sale of the figurine with Jimmy, Ira reveals he uses a new phone for every job, which gives Jimmy the idea to start a business of selling prepaid mobile phones to street criminals.

 Clarence

 Clarence (played by David Mattey), nicknamed "Man Mountain", is an Albuquerque hoodlum who hires himself out for illegal "muscle" work through Dr. Caldera.
 Alongside Mike and Sobchak, he is hired as one of Pryce's bodyguards for a deal with Nacho, but flees after seeing Mike disarm Sobchak.
 Man Mountain later assists Jimmy (along with Huell) in intimidating three juvenile delinquents who mugged him when he was selling burner phones and sells churros to Jimmy's criminal clients during an event to publicize his reinstated legal services.

 Man Mountain also appears in El Camino, in which he now works as a bouncer and brings three prostitutes to Neil Kandy and his friends for their party.
 He sleeps in his car while the others celebrate.
 In the film, his real name is revealed to be Clarence.
+He is one of only two characters (alongside Suzanne Ericsen) to appear in Better Call Saul and El Camino but not Breaking Bad.